hello-robot/stretch_tutorials/example_3.md

 from geometry_msgs.msg import Twist from sensor_msgs.msg import LaserScan
 ```
 You need to import rospy if you are writing a ROS Node.
 There are functions from numpy and math that are required within this code, thus linspace, inf, tanh, and sin are imported.
-The sensor_msgs.msg import is so that we can subscribe to LaserScan messages.
-The geometry_msgs.msg import is so that we can send velocity commands to the robot.
+The `sensor_msgs.msg` import is so that we can subscribe to LaserScan messages.
+The `geometry_msgs.msg` import is so that we can send velocity commands to the robot.

 ```python
 self.pub = rospy.Publisher('/stretch/cmd_vel', Twist, queue_size=1)#/stretch_diff_drive_controller/cmd_vel for gazebo
 ```
-This section of code defines the talker's interface to the rest of ROS. pub = rospy.Publisher("/stretch/cmd_vel", Twist, queue_size=1) declares that your node is publishing to the /stretch/cmd_vel topic using the message type Twist.
+This section of code defines the talker's interface to the rest of ROS. `pub = rospy.Publisher("/stretch/cmd_vel", Twist, queue_size=1)` declares that your node is publishing to the */stretch/cmd_vel* topic using the message type `Twist`.

 ```python
 self.sub = rospy.Subscriber('/scan', LaserScan, self.set_speed)
 ```
 Set up a subscriber.
-We're going to subscribe to the topic "scan", looking for LaserScan messages.
+We're going to subscribe to the topic "*scan*", looking for `LaserScan` messages.
 When a message comes in, ROS is going to pass it to the function "set_speed" automatically.

 ```python